-- 1. The curriculum is very wide and focuses on practical matters as illustrated by the reading material.
-This is aligned with the nature of the computing science that the program offers.
-However, the program could be somewhat more balanced towards theory and/or academic work.
-The EEC encourages the faculty to incorporate more theory into the modules so that the students can link their hands-on knowledge with more higher order thinking. - 2.
-In addition, another welcoming change of the program would be to focus and enhance more the link between the theoretical background which is essential for each corresponding computing science course.
-At the moment the range of modules is very wide which is not well-aligned with the common courses given from the BBA (such as mathematics, management, etc.) increasing the gap of background and practice.
-This is important because it might be difficult to keep the balance between "how" and "why", in issues of interest for entrepreneurship, which are accompanying with the understanding of the intuition behind. - 3.
+- 1. The focus of the curriculum is mostly on practical matters as illustrated by the reading material.
+This is aligned with the certified accountant exceptions that the program offers.
+But, the program could be somewhat more balanced towards theory and/or academic works.
+In fact the EEC encourages the faculty to incorporate more theory into the modules so that the students can link their hands-on knowledge with more higher order thinking. - 2.
+Another welcoming change of the program would be to move the entrepreneurship module in the core modules.
+At the moment the module is an elective and this does not align well with the increasing prevalence of entrepreneurship across economies as well as with international practice across similar programs that include entrepreneurship and new venture creation modules within their core (and not elective) offerings. - 3.
 The international dimension of the program is strengthening over time and one way to accelerate that progress is to be inviting more visiting professors from abroad who could help in the development of the quality of the program and in the strengthening of the research profile of the program and staff through collaborations.
-Indeed, only a small number of faculty members are PhD holders and bringing in external PhD holders could help in rebalancing the exposure of students to different types of expertise. - 4.
-Since the bachelor program is specialised in computing science, and students are interacting with real-life projects (dissertations, etc.), it would be interesting for them, along with the faculty members, to organise workshops and/or participate in competitions, students' grants, and so on, in order to develop networking, new trends in IT, new technology in software, facilities, etc. - 5.
-The number of faculty in this program is low compared to the corresponding BBA.
-There should be a balanced workload and how the courses in computing business are distributing among the professors.
-As a suggestion for the future, the committee suggests being a clear distinguish the faculty in BBA and BBC and distribute the courses in BBC to more professors.
+Indeed, only a small number of faculty members are PhD holders and bringing in external PhD holders could help in rebalancing the exposure of students to different types of expertise.